Navigation Home - AA-Fishing Lakes Fish

-All about trout fishing.
+All about trout fishing in lakes.

 Trout are a fish of tradition, and enthusiasts consider the pursuit of trout to be the purest form of fishing.
 It is the finesse required to entice them to strike that appeals to the soul.
 They have endeared the imagination of anglers for centuries.

-Known for its tasty pink flesh, beauty and gameness, rainbows are a favorite among the vast majority of anglers.
+Known for its tasty pink flesh, overall beauty and gameness, rainbows are a favorite among the vast majority of anglers.
 It also appeals to the fly fisherman as it can be tempted to take properly presented flies as well as other baits and lures.
 It feeds on small insects, minnows, crustaceans and worms.
 It is ideal for both sport and dining pleasure.

 Originally found in the Rockies and west to the Pacific ocean, it has been distributed far and wide across the US.
 It tends to do better in the northeast but is found in isolated areas even in the south.
 In waters that allow such migration the rainbow trout will remain in streams until it reaches 6" to 9" in length and then travel to lakes or oceans where it will bulk up and then return to the streams or rivers to spawn.